Zhang Hao (singer): 2022–2026: Boys Planet and debut with Zerobaseone

 Zhang also began gaining recognition in the fashion industry through magazines.
 On January 26, 2024, he made his solo cover artist debut on L'Officiel Chinas February 2024 Issue with a pictorial titled "Zhang Hao's Languid Winter".
 He then featured with group member Han Yu-jin on the April 2024 cover of Cosmopolitan Korea, and was recognized as the magazine's first foreign male cover model.

 In June 2024, Zhang made his first appearance on Chinese television through the variety show Keep Running.
 In February 2025, Zhang joined JTBC's pilot program Knowing International High School as a main cast member starting from episode 3.
 Through his appearances on various entertainment programs, including SBS's What an Idol, Jang Do-yeon's Salon Drip, and MBC's Omniscient Interfering View, Zhang was described by Ilgan Sports as an emerging 'blue chip' in the entertainment industry.
 Zhang also served as an MC for the reality show I'm Sunny Thank You.

 On May 29, 2025, Zhang was announced to make his acting debut in the MBC television series To the Moon.
 He appeared as Wei Lin, the Chinese boyfriend of Jo Aram's character.
 Zhang released an OST titled "Refresh!" for the drama on September 26, 2025.
 The song debuted at number 16 on Oricon's Daily Digital Singles Chart, and number 1 on the weekly Circle Download Chart in the chart issue dated September 21 to 27.
 The song also reached number 4 on US Billboard's World Digital Song Sales.

-In August 2025, Zhang performed a cover of Trouble Maker's "Now" with I-dle member Yuqi at the 2025 KCON LA, a duet known for its bold and sultry choreography.
+In August, Zhang performed a cover of Trouble Maker's "Now" with I-dle member Yuqi at the 2025 KCON LA, a duet known for its bold and sultry choreography.
 Media coverage highlighted the performance for its high-quality execution and daring staging, as co-ed moments are relatively rare in modern K-pop.
 In September 2025, Zhang Hao made his Netflix debut as a recurring guest on TEO's travel reality show Getaway and Go with Jangdobari.

+Zhang released an original soundtrack titled "For Whom Does Beauty Bloom" (红颜为谁开) as the ending theme of Bilibili animation series The Gate of Mystical Realm on November 26, 2025.
+He subsequently released "Coming for You" for the Chinese drama Shine on Me on December 25.

+On January 12, 2026, YH Entertainment released a statement announcing that Zhang would depart from Zerobaseone to continue his activities under the label following the expiration of his contract with WakeOne Entertainment, alongside his labelmates and fellow Zerobaseone members, Ricky, Kim Gyu-vin, and Han Yu-jin.
+It was further stated that their contracts had been extended until March 15 to allow them to conclude their encore performances and final group activities.
+On March 15, the group held their final concert as a nine-piece ensemble, officially concluding Zhang's activities with Zerobaseone, along with Ricky, Kim Gyu-vin, and Han Yu-jin.